maread99/pyroids/README.md

 * Number of Lives
 * Window dimensions

-Application settings can be customised by passing the name of a configuration file (see [Play me!](https://github.com/maread99/pyroids#play-me) section).
+Settings can be customised by passing the name of a configuration file when the application is run (see [Play me!](https://github.com/maread99/pyroids#play-me) section).
 If no configuration file is passed then the game will use default settings.

 See [pyroids\config\template.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/template.py) documentation for instructions on setting up configuration files.

-The following example configuration files are included as part of the pyroids
+The following example configuration files are included as part of the pyroids'
 distribution:
 * [novice.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/novice.py)
 * [expert.py](https://github.com/maread99/pyroids/blob/master/pyroids/config/expert.py)

 Aside from the configuration files, the ship and asteroid images can be changed with a little investigation of the source code and some minimal hacks.

+## Not feeling the love

+	$ pip uninstall pyroids

 ## Licensing